 Probiotics can help maintain gut barrier integrity by:

 2. Producing antimicrobial molecules.
-Many probiotic bacteria can produce antimicrobial substances that kill bad guy bacteria trying to make their way through the gut2.
+Many bacteria can produce antimicrobial substances that kill bad guy bacteria trying to make their way through the gut2.

 3. Lowering pH levels.
 Some probiotic strains produce lactic or acetic acid, which can make invader microbes like Escherichia coli less likely to thrive by creating a more acidic gut environment3.

 4. Competing for binding sites on epithelial cells.
-When probiotics are in good supply, they can crowd out bad guy bacteria by taking over any available binding sites on cells and the mucous layer.
+When beneficial microbes are in good supply, they can crowd out bad guy bacteria by taking over any available binding sites on cells and the mucous layer.
 Much like a crowded parking lot, without any available spaces, the inhospitable bacteria can’t settle in.

 Prebiotics and Intestinal Wall Function